SouledOut.org Logo

 SuperMoon

 A SuperMoon is a New or Full Moon which is extra close to the Earth, within 90% of its nearest approach to Earth in a given orbit.
 There can be 4-6 SuperMoons a year by this definition.
+In 2014 there are 5 SuperMoons – the two New Moons of January and the Full Moons of July, August and September.

 The closer the Moon is to the Earth the larger it appears and the greater affect it has on tidal waters, creating higher than usual tides.
 Some have noticed that the gravitational force of a SuperMoon affects the atmosphere and crust of our planet, as well as the surge of feeling and events on Earth.